RPHennessey/Website/README.md

-# Website
+# TeamMateAI
-Webpage for the ICO!
+Webdev for TeamMateAI.